Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- The two teams combine to score 43.4 points per game, 2.6 less than the total in this contest.
+- The two teams combine to score 43.4 points per game, 3.1 less than the over/under in this contest.

-- These two squads surrender a combined 50.2 points per game, 4.2 more than this contest's over/under.
+- The 50.2 points per game these two squads have allowed their opponents to score this season are 3.7 more than the 46.5 over/under in this contest.

-- The Falcons and their opponents have scored an average of 47.9 points per game in 2020, 1.9 more than Sunday's total.

 Falcons stats and trends

+- Thus far this season Atlanta has two wins against the spread.

-- The Falcons have yet to cover the spread this season when favored by 3 points or more.
+- The Falcons have been favored by 3 points or more one time this season and have not covered the spread in any of them.

 - Atlanta's games this year have hit the over on four of six set point totals (66.7%).

-- Atlanta is 1-3 against the spread and 2-2 overall in games when it scores more than 20.9 points.
+- Atlanta is 1-3 against the spread and 2-2 overall this season when the team notches more than 20.9 points.

-- In games that Atlanta totals over 307.4 yards, the team is 1-3 against the spread and 2-2 overall.
+- Atlanta is 1-3 against the spread and 2-2 overall when the team picks up more than 307.4 yards.

 - This year, the Falcons have turned the ball over eight times, two more than the Panthers' takeaways (6).